As with anything new, growing microgreens for the first time can seem daunting.

-- Planting Tray – has holes in the bottom to allow watering from below.
+- Planting Tray – has holes in the bottom to allow water from below.

 - Cover – a dark opaque cover that will fit over the planting tray.

-- Watering Tray – a larger or same size tray so the planting tray can fit inside of it.
+- Watering Tray – a larger or same-size tray so the planting tray can fit inside.
 The tray needs to be able to hold water.

-- Premium Potting Soil – A medium that will retain water but still allow drainage and oxygen to reach the microgreens roots.
+- Premium Potting Soil – A medium that retains water but allows drainage and oxygen to reach the microgreens roots.

-- Shaker Bottle – a bottle with holes in the top that will allow microgreens seeds to come out in a controlled manor.
+- Shaker Bottle – a bottle with holes in the top that will allow microgreens seeds to come out in a controlled manner.